xEnVrE/aruco_board_detect/README.md

 # aruco_board_detect

 ROS package to detect aruco boards and markers in images, estimating their pose.
-Written in C++ and Python.

 ## Prerequisites